thedenisnikulin/poc_p2p_blockchain_project/README.md

 3. if connection is established successfully, it remains Peer
 4. if it can't connect to the SuperPeer for some reason (most likely there's no SuperPeer to connect to), it becomes a SuperPeer itself and stores its address in `server_tracker.txt` for other peers to connect

 ***If something is not clear for you, check out the source code.
-I tried to write a lot of comments because it isn't easy to understand.***
+I tried to write as much comments as possible to make it easier to understand.***

 ---